 Concern about wildlife in Glacier National Park's alpine and subalpine is growing.
 High country habitats are highly vulnerable to changes brought about by climate change, yet, little is known about how these changes may affect the wildlife that live near the tops of Glacier's mountains.

-In recent years, mountain goat and pika population declines have been documented in areas outside of Glacier, but resource managers within the park lacked current baseline information to track potential changes to these priority species.
-The High Country Citizen Science Project, established in 2008, provides information on the abundance and distribution of mountain goats and pikas in Glacier's backcountry, enabling resource managers to monitor trend over time.
+In recent years, mountain goat and pika population declines were documented in areas outside of Glacier, but resource managers within the park lacked baseline information to track changes to these priority species.
+To address this need for baseline data, the High Country Citizen Science Project was established in 2008.
+Citizen science has proven to be an effective way to conduct wildlife monitoring on spatial and temporal scales not normally possible, especially given the limited availability of funds for trained biologists.
+This information is then used to enable resource managers to monitor trends over time.

 Using survey equipment and protocols, citizen scientists complete one-hour surveys at one of 37 specified sites.
 Prior to conducting a mountain goat survey, volunteers are trained in:

 • Mountain goat ecology

 • Classification of age and sex

 With this information, biologists can estimate annual mountain goat populations.
 Using data collected since 2009, researchers are applying new statistical models to improve estimates of relative goat abundance at survey sites and to track changes in population and distribution over time.

 Pika Pellet Patrol

 Citizen scientists conduct surveys by hiking to designated talus patches carrying binoculars and a smartphone and spend one hour searching for pikas, pika signs, and pika pellets.
 Biologists will conduct genetic connectivity analysis from the pellet samples to pinpoint key corridors in the park that could help keep the pika population connected and healthy as the climate continues to warm.